 From the top of my mind:

-NEW: Offline Mode - some card & todo ops (incomplete beta)
+NEW: some Offline Mode (incomplete beta)

-New: Data Snapshots - helps to undo, or view/check back offline!
+new: Data Snapshots - helps to undo, or view/check back offline!

-new: Introductory Wayland global shortcut support
+Introductory Wayland global shortcut support

 Advanced todo support (due date, member), create several quickly!